bedrocklinux/bedrocklinux-website/markdown/1.0beta2/concepts.md

 ## {id="problem"} Problem to solve

-Software created for various Linux distributions often makes assumptions about the environment which hold true for the given release of the given distribution but will not hold true in other contexts.
+Linux software is often written with specific assumptions about the environment in which it will be run which hold true for a given release of a given distribution but will not hold true in other contexts.
 Thus, one cannot simply install a non-native package and expect it to work.
 One technique which will allow software to function in a non-native distro is to segregate it from the rest of the system via things like containers.
 Doing so, however, means the given piece of software's ability to interact with the rest of the system is severely limited, and a user's workflow must change to accommodate this.
 The fundamental problem Bedrock Linux is attempting to solve is how to overcome the environment conflicts *without* segregating the software from the rest of the system.